apachecn/pytorch-doc-zh/docs/1.0/nn.md

 class torch.nn.MSELoss(size_average=None, reduce=None, reduction='mean')
 ```

-Creates a criterion that measures the mean squared error (squared L2 norm) between each element in the input &lt;cite&gt;x&lt;/cite&gt; and target &lt;cite&gt;y&lt;/cite&gt;.
+Creates a criterion that measures the mean squared error (squared L2 norm) between each element in the input `x` and target `y`.

 The loss can be described as: